 The RIHE Act sets out criteria that the NHMRC Licensing Committee must consider before it issues a licence authorising the use of excess ART embryos or the creation and/or use of other embryos.

 According to these criteria, the NHMRC Licensing Committee must be satisfied that:

-- appropriate protocols are in place to enable proper consent to be obtained before an excess ART embryo or human egg is used or other embryos are created or used and to ensure adherence to any restrictions specified by the persons for who gave consent to the use; and
+- appropriate protocols are in place to enable proper consent to be obtained before an excess ART embryo or human egg is used or other embryos are created or used and to ensure adherence to any restrictions specified by the people who gave consent to the use

 The NHMRC Licensing Committee must also have regard to:

 - any relevant guidelines, or parts of guidelines, issued by the NHMRC, as prescribed in the Regulations.
-Currently the relevant Guidelines are the National Statement on Ethical Conduct in Human Research (2007) - Updated May 2015 and the Ethical Guidelines on the use of Assisted Reproductive Technology in Clinical Practice and Research (2017); and
+Currently the relevant Guidelines are the National Statement on Ethical Conduct in Human Research (2007) - Updated 2018 and the Ethical Guidelines on the use of Assisted Reproductive Technology in Clinical Practice and Research (2017)

 - the Human Research Ethics Committee's assessment of the application.

 The Research Involving Human Embryos Regulations 2017 specify which versions of the National Statement and the Ethical Guidelines are prescribed at any given time.
 This may not always be the latest version of the guideline.
-Please refer to the Regulations to check which versions apply to your application.
+Refer to the Regulations to check which versions apply to your application.

-What is proper consent for the use of excess ART embryos and human eggs and the creation and/or use of other embryos?
+Proper consent for the use of excess ART embryos and human eggs and the creation and/or use of other embryos

 The legislation makes it illegal to use an excess ART embryo or human egg or to create or use an embryo for licensed research without consent having been provided, in writing, by all responsible persons.